logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/notifications.md

 ## Create Feeature Group with notification topic in HSFS APIs

-To enable notifications for a online enabled feature group using the HSFS APIs you need to [create a feature group](./create.md) and set `notification_topic_name` properties value to the create topic.
+To enable notifications for an online-enabled feature group using the HSFS APIs you need to [create a feature group](./create.md) and set the `notification_topic_name` properties value to the create topic.

 === "Python"